John Fleck (footballer): Sheffield United

 Fleck signed a three-year contract with Sheffield United in July 2016.
 He scored his first goal for the club in a 4–1 win over Chesterfield on 13 November 2016.
 On 8 April 2017, Fleck scored a late winner against Northampton Town at Sixfields Stadium – the fans reacted by running onto the pitch to celebrate promotion.
 On 15 April 2017, United were crowned League One champions and promoted to the Championship.
 On 22 September 2017, Fleck signed a new four-year contract with the club to keep him at Bramall Lane until summer 2022.

 Fleck has won the Player of the Year award twice whilst at Sheffield United, once in the 2016–17 season (tied with teammate Billy Sharp) and again the next year.

 On 28 April 2019, Fleck saw his second promotion in three seasons with United, this time to the Premier League, the club returning after a 12-year absence.

 On 22 February 2020, Fleck signed a new three-year deal.
+He was a key player for the Blades in their return to the top flight, playing 30 games, as he helped his side to a surprising ninth-place finish.
+He scored 5 goals in his maiden Premier League campaign, netting against the likes of Manchester United and Arsenal and scoring both goals in a 2–0 home win over Aston Villa.

+Blackburn Rovers

+After just 4 league appearances for Sheffield United in the first half of the 2023-24 season, with his only start being in a damaging 5–0 defeat to fellow promoted side Burnley, Fleck joined EFL Championship side Blackburn Rovers on 1 February 2024 on a deal until the end of the season.
+Fleck made his Blackburn debut in a 2–2 draw against Preston North End on 17 February, a game in which he had to come off injured after 17 minutes.
+The shin injury sustained in this match subsequently kept him out for the rest of the season.

+He was not named on Blackburn's retained list for the upcoming season, although the club made note that they are in ongoing discussions with his representatives.

+Chesterfield

+On 10 September 2024, Fleck joined League Two club Chesterfield on a contract until the end of the season.

+On 19 June 2025, the club announced he had signed a new contract.